edd07/jotdown/README.md

 ------------

 Jotdown includes a `style.css` file that will be embedded in every HTML document in `<style>` tags.
 This file can be edited to produce any document style the user wants.
-By default, it a stylesheet based on the [Solarized](http://ethanschoonover.com/solarized) color scheme for maximum readability.
+By default, it uses a stylesheet based on the [Solarized](http://ethanschoonover.com/solarized) color scheme for maximum readability.